Joan-Amudu/Dunia-Memory-Game/README.md

 This project is created with:
 * HTML5 - used for building the website.
 * CSS3 - for styling elements.
-JacaScript -
+* JacaScript - used to make the web page more interactive.
-* Google Fonts - .
+* Google Fonts - Mate Sc and Playfair.
 * Bootstrap - to customise the site as a responsive mobile-first site.
 * Font Awesome - for Icons.
 * Balsamic - to creation of the Wireframes.
 * GitHub - Used for hosting the code and version control.